 With so much to see and do in this bustling and vibrant city, Istanbul has quickly become one of my favorite places to explore.
 Without further ado, here are my top things to do in this amazing city…

-The best places in Istanbul
+The Best Things to Do in Istanbul

 1. The Blue Mosque